arackcheev/master/servicenodeSETUP.md

 * On the SNODE SERVER computer navigate the top toolbar to: `Tools > Debug console`
    * Type `servicenode debug` (This will output a message "Servicenode successfully started")

-   * Type `servicenode status` (This will ouput your service node information and a successful message at the end of it)
+   * Type `servicenode status` (This will output your service node information and a successful message at the end of it)

   ![alt text](https://github.com/Aderks/master/blob/master/pictures/snode_status.PNG "Logo Title Text 1")